mtcmoscow/MTCRequestBot/MTCRequestBot/MTCRequestBot/README.md

 # MTCRequestBot

 Bot Framework v4 core bot sample.
+Add PR quality check.

 This bot has been created using [Bot Framework](https://dev.botframework.com), it shows how to: